-3.2.1 The project was split into stages as follows:

-Stage 1 Preparation of Project Initiation Document (Project Plan).
+- 3.2.1 The project was split into stages as follows: - Stage 1 Preparation of Project Initiation Document (Project Plan).

-This included a list of key stakeholders that would be consulted.

-Stage 2 Preparatory Work.
-This included preparation of an introductory letter and a survey questionnaire that would be distributed to gather feedback.
+This included a list of key stakeholders that would be consulted. - Stage 2 Preparatory Work.
+This included preparation of an introductory letter and a survey questionnaire that would be distributed to gather feedback

-Stage 3 Stakeholder Engagement.
-Electronic distribution of letter and survey to the main group of stakeholders.9

-9 In July 2021, and in response to increasing interest from Industry, the IG appointed a 3rd party to distribute the survey questionnaire.

-- Stage 4 Analysis of Stakeholder Feedback and other data sources. - Stage 5 Preparation of draft and Final Report including Conclusions and Recommendations.
+Issue: Final Report Potential for Delays in the Provision of Salvage Services Consultancy Ltd. Stage 3 Stakeholder Engagement.
+Electronic distribution of let the main group of stakeholders. tter and survey to Stage 4 Analysis of Stakeholder Feedback and other data sour ces.
+Stage 5 Preparation of draft and Final Report including Conclu usions and